 One of the most well-known and powerful Norse gods, Frigg, wife of Odin, was the goddess of motherhood and fertility.
 Often confused with the goddess Freya or Freyja, Frigg’s roots lay in Germanic mythology as was the case with so many of the Norse gods and goddesses.
 Typically enough, most of the mythology surrounding Frigg revolves around the men in her life, that is, her husband, her lovers, and her sons.
 It does not mean that Frigg was considered secondary in position to Odin or not as powerful.
 It is simply interesting that none of the mythology we have about Frigg is devoid of the presence of these men.

 But Frigg was much more than simply a mother and a wife.
 What exactly was her province?
 What were her powers?
 Where did she come from?
 What was her significance in Norse mythology?
-These are some of the questions we must ask ourselves.

 Who Was Frigg?